Subhadra-Mishra-iub/ghc-rsvp-tracker/HOW_TO_USE_INPUT_FILES.md

    - You can upload this file to test the import feature

 3. **User-Provided JSON:**
-   - Upload any `.json` file through the app
+   - Upload any `.json` file through the website
    - OR paste JSON directly into the text area

 ---